Skip to Content

 Categories:

-SPITFIRE: Are high school students too old to dress up for Halloween?
+SPITFIRE: Are high school students too old to dress up for Halloween and go trick or treating?

 Halloween, though popular among some, may not interest others.
-With costumes being all the rage near the end of October, co-Opinion editor Kayden Kim vouches for Halloween spirit by dressing up in costumes and partaking in activities centered around this holiday.
-However, co-Opinion editor Aashna Dialani argues otherwise.
+With costumes being all the rage near the end of October, co-Opinion editor Kayden Kim vouches for this fall tradition by dressing up and going trick or treating.
+However, co-Opinion editor Aashna Dialani calls these elementary school age activities.

 Halloween, though popular among some, may not interest others.
-With costumes being all the rage near the end of October, co-Opinion editor Kayden Kim vouches for Halloween spirit by dressing up in costumes and partaking in activities centered around this holiday.
-However, co-Opinion editor Aashna Dialani argues otherwise.
+With costumes being all the rage near the end of October, co-Opinion editor Kayden Kim vouches for this fall tradition by dressing up and going trick or treating.
+However, co-Opinion editor Aashna Dialani calls these elementary school age activities.

 Joanna Joo